How to print stock (racking/packaging) labels

 1. Before racking

-By default, labels printed will not have NR numbers (for Cask and Keg) or Packaging IDs (for Smallpack), as these are usually generated when you create the packaging.
-However, you can optionally choose to NR numbers or a Packaging ID when printing labels before packaging.
+If you have set your Barcode content option to this, labels printed will not have the stock barcode numbers (for Cask and Keg) or Packaging IDs (for Smallpack), as these are usually generated when you create the packaging.
+However, you can optionally choose to reserve NR numbers or a Packaging ID when printing labels before packaging.

 Cask and Keg